muammertop/RN-Todo/README.md

-## RN-Flatlist-Example
+## RN-Todo-Example

-> This project is basic example of state management.
+> This project is basic example of state management the React Native.

 ---------